AyushJaiswal20215038/ArFitnessApp/README.md

 - I used Ar js and Ar frame libraries for Ar implemantation.

-- User have to put a marker at some distance by checking test model.
+- User have to put a marker at some distance by checking with test.
 After adjuting it little they can use it.